Key Takeaways

 How to Avoid

-- Politely decline any detours to spice gardens suggested by your driver
+- Politely decline any detours to spice gardens suggested by your driver.

-- If you want spices, buy them at a regular supermarket or the Kandy Central Market
+- If you want spices, buy them at a regular supermarket or the Kandy Central Market.

-- Agree on the exact route and stops before hiring a tuk-tuk
+- Agree on the exact route and stops before hiring a tuk-tuk.

-- Remember that real Ayurvedic doctors don't work out of roadside spice gardens
+- Remember that real Ayurvedic doctors don't work out of roadside spice gardens.

 Kandy's most sacred site — and a well-dressed man introduces himself as an 'official temple guide.'
 He walks with you through the complex, pointing out details and telling stories about the relic.
 He seems knowledgeable.
 At the end, he demands LKR 5,000-10,000 for the tour you never agreed to.
-As visitors report on r/travel, these self-appointed guides latch onto tourists near the entrance, and some even claim they work at your hotel.
+As visitors report on traveler reports, these self-appointed guides latch onto tourists near the entrance, and some even claim they work at your hotel.
 The temple has its own audio guides and official staff, so you don't need anyone else.

 Red Flags